Hyeonjong of Goryeo

-Hyeonjong of Goryeo (1 August 992 – 17 June 1031, r.
-1009–1031) was the 8th ruler of the Goryeo dynasty of Korea.
-He was a grandson of King Taejo.
-He was appointed by the military leader Gang Jo, whom the previous King Mokjong had called upon to destroy a plot by Kim Chi-yang.
+Hyeonjong (1 August 992 – 17 June 1031), personal name Wang Sun, was the 8th ruler of the Goryeo dynasty of Korea.
+He was a grandson of the dynastic founder King Taejo.
+He was appointed by the military leader Kang Cho, whom the King Mokjong had called upon to destroy a plot by Kim Ch'i-yang.
+During his reign, the Goryeo dynasty fought two wars against the Khitan Liao dynasty.
+Today Hyeonjong is considered to be among the greatest leaders in Korean history.

+Biography

+Wang Sun was born On 1 August 992 from an affair between Prince Wang Uk (later posthumously given the temple name Anjong) and his widowed niece, Queen Heonjeong.
+As a result of the affair, his father, Wang Uk, was exiled and his mother died in childbirth.

+Wang Sun was the heir to the childless King Mokjong, however the queen dowager, Queen Dowager Cheonchu, sought to have her child with her lover, Kim Ch'i-yang, as the next king.
+He was forced to become a monk.
+Queen Dowager Cheonchu attempted to send assassins to kill Wang Sun, however, the abbot of his temple managed to foil the attempts.

-In 1010, the Khitan attacked again during an internal Goryeo power struggle.
-Hyeonjong was forced to flee the capital temporarily and directed the court to move far south to the port city of Naju.
+In 1009, the military inspector of Seobukmyeon, Kang Cho, overthrew King Mokjong and installed Wang Sun as the next king of Goryeo.
+In 1010, the Khitan attacked Goryeo, using the deposition of King Mokjong as a casus belli.
+Hyeonjong was forced to flee the capital temporarily and with the help of General Kang Kam-ch'an directed the court to move far south to the port city of Naju.
+Kang Cho attempted to stop the foreign invaders but was defeated in battle and captured.
+While escaping from the Khitan invasion, Hyeonjong met Kim Un-bu in Gongju, and married his daughter, Queen Wonseong.
 In the end, Goryeo repulsed the Khitan and forced them to withdraw from the Korean land.

 In 1019, when Goryeo continued to refuse to submit or return the northern territories, the Khitan attacked once more.
-Goryeo generals, including Gang Gam-chan, were able to inflict heavy losses on the Khitan army in the Battle of Kwiju.
+Goryeo generals, including Kang Kam-ch'an, were able to inflict heavy losses on the Khitan army in the Battle of Kwiju.
 The Khitan withdrew without achieving their demands and never again invaded Goryeo.
 Both the Liao Dynasty and Goryeo enjoyed a time of peace, and their cultures were at their height.

 Meantime, Hyeonjong ordered the compilation of the Tripitaka Koreana, which was 6,000 volumes.
 It is the act of carving the woodblocks that was considered to be a way of bringing about a change in fortune by invoking the Buddha's help.